South Korea sees imminent prospect of North ICBM test -newspaper

 A spokesperson for Moon's office said Suh had briefed Yoon on North Korea's recent movements, including recent missile launches, and the Ukraine crisis, among other issues, but declined to comment on the Chosun Ilbo report.

-Yoon spokesperson Kim Eun-hye told Reuters there could be various closed-door briefings for the president-elect but did not confirm details on security issues.
+Yoon spokesperson Kim Eun-hye told reporters that there could be additional briefings for the president-elect but did not confirm details on security issues.

+Seoul's Unification Ministry handling inter-Korean affairs urged Pyongyang to immediately stop actions that "run counter to peace and stability and unilaterally escalating tension" and return to dialogue.

-In a rare joint announcement, the United States and South Korea said on Friday that the North used its largest ever ICBM in two recent launches, under the guise of satellite launch preparations.
+In a rare joint announcement, the United States and South Korea said on Friday that the North had used its largest-ever ICBM in two recent launches, under the guise of satellite launch preparations.

 The missile system, known as the Hwasong-17, was unveiled at a military parade in Pyongyang in 2020 and reappeared at a defence exhibition in October 2021.